robin1117/NodeJS-Notes/Readable Streams.md

 - `highWaterMark`: Size of each chunk in bytes.
   Default = **64 KB** for files.

 ## 🎧 5.
-Important Events of Readable Streams
+Important Events on Readable Streams

 | Event     | Description                                |
 | --------- | ------------------------------------------ |